Mr. Mike's Mondo Video

-Mr. Mike's Mondo Video is a 1979 American Mondo-Mockumentary film conceived and directed by Saturday Night Live writer/featured player Michael O'Donoghue.
+Mr. Mike's Mondo Video is a 1979 American Mondo-Mockumentary film conceived and directed by Saturday Night Live writer/cast member Michael O'Donoghue.
 It is a spoof of the controversial 1962 documentary Mondo Cane, showing people doing weird stunts (the logo for Mr. Mike's Mondo Video copies the original Mondo Cane logo).

 Many cast members of Saturday Night Live, including Dan Aykroyd, Jane Curtin, Laraine Newman, Bill Murray, Don Novello and Gilda Radner, appear in Mr. Mike's Mondo Video.
 People who had previously hosted SNL, or would go on to host (such as Carrie Fisher, Margot Kidder and Teri Garr) make cameo appearances in the film.

 Others who appear in the film include musicians Sid Vicious, Paul Shaffer, Debbie Harry, Root Boy Slim, and Klaus Nomi; artist Robert Delford Brown; and model Patty Oja.

 History

 Mr. Mike's Mondo Video was originally produced on videotape as an NBC television special that would have aired in place of Saturday Night Live during one of its live breaks.
 Because of the special's vulgar and tasteless content, NBC declared that it did not meet the network's programming standards and shelved it.
 Shortly thereafter, O'Donoghue met former NBC programming head Paul Klein at a party where the project was discussed; Klein was inspired to make a deal with NBC to pay the network the $300,000 it cost to produce the show in exchange for the rights to release it to movie theaters.
 The show was transferred from videotape to 35mm film for the release.

 To pad the program to feature length, filmmaker Walter Williams created a special Mr. Bill Show episode, combining footage from his past Mr. Bill shorts from SNL with new wraparound scenes to present at the head of the film as a short subject.
 Co-writer Mitchell Glazer states in the DVD's audio commentary that many other scenes were added to pad the film's runtime to the required 90 minutes for theatrical releases.
 However, some theaters showed a straight transfer of the master tape of the special, which included slots calling for the insertion of commercials.

 The film would eventually be seen on television, albeit on pay cable and syndication, with several cuts, such as the non-sequitur "Dream Sequences".

 Mr. Mike's Mondo Video was released on home video in the early 1980s through Mike Nesmith's Pacific Arts label.
 In January 2009, the film was released on DVD by Shout!
 Factory.
 The DVD and video tape releases mute the infamous "My Way" segment (see below) and remove Mr. Mike's lead-in to the "Church of the Jack Lord" segment due to the inability of Shout!
 Factory to get the rights to use the Hawaii Five-O theme song.